ShirleyWISiu/LigTMap/README.md

 > Visit our online server at https://cbbio.online/LigTMap/

 The code is still in its developmental stage.
-You are welcome to feedback or join us to contribute to making target prediction a truly powerful method for novel drug discovery!
+You are welcome to feedback or join us to contribute to making target prediction a truly powerful method for novel drug discovery! -- Shirley Siu

 ## Software requirements:
 Anaconda, RDKit, Openbabel, MOPAC2016, ODDT, PSOVina, MGLTools, and Python libraries.